Industrial wastewater treatment: Brine management

 Brine management examines the broader context of brine treatment and may include consideration of government policy and regulations, corporate sustainability, environmental impact, recycling, handling and transport, containment, centralized compared to on-site treatment, avoidance and reduction, technologies, and economics.
 Brine management shares some issues with leachate management and more general waste management.
 In the recent years, there has been greater prevalence in brine management due to global push for zero liquid discharge (ZLD)/minimal liquid discharge (MLD).

 In ZLD/MLD techniques, a closed water cycle is used to minimize water discharges from a system for water reuse.
 This concept has been gaining traction in recent years, due to increased water discharges and recent advancement in membrane technology.
 Increasingly, there has been also greater efforts to increase the recovery of materials from brines, especially from mining, geothermal wastewater or desalination brines.
-Various literature demosntrates the vaibility of extraction of valuable materials like sodium bicarbonates, sodium chlorides and precious metals (like rubidium, cesium and lithium).
+Various literature demonstrates the variability of extraction of valuable materials like sodium bicarbonates, sodium chlorides and precious metals (like rubidium, cesium and lithium).
 The concept of ZLD/MLD encompasses the downstream management of wastewater brines, to reduce discharges and also derive valuable products from it.